The Coronary Band of Horses

 Bump up your grooming routine

-• These techniques make staying on top of your horse’s hoof health easier.
-You don’t always have to groom your horse like they’re going to the Olympics, but double-check on all the important parts, like the coronary band.
-It takes mere moments to do a quick inspection of the coronary band.
+- These techniques make it easier to stay on top of your horse’s hoof health.
+You don’t always have to groom your horse like they’re going to the Olympics, but double-check on all the essential parts, like the coronet.
+It takes mere moments to do a quick inspection of the area.

 Go Shopping